amanbolat/go-notes/README.md

 ### 10. Always check slice's length before accessing it

 It is really easy to access an element of a slice by index and cause panic, so always check the length.

+## Testing

+### Store layer testing

+Every application has Store/Database layer which mostly consists of CRUD operations.
+There are some tips on how to write those test and what to test.

+**Quick tips:**

+- Don't mock your database.
+Use [dockertest](https://github.com/ory/dockertest).
+- Test your migrations.
+- Run your CRUD operations more than once, run 1000 times.
+- Use fake and random data.
+Library such as [gaofakeit](https://github.com/brianvoe/gofakeit) helps you with that.

+Let's discuss every point mentioned above.

+**Mocks**

+You are testing your database layer, which means you are testing your implementation and not some abstract layer.
+Mocks are far away from a real Postgres or MySQL database.
+Testing against real database helps you to reveal some bugs before deploying your application to your real environment.
+Creating a new docker image for testing takes a few seconds, so don't be afraid of it.

+**Migrations**

+If your migrations are shipped with an application, test the migrations by calling `up` and `down` twice.
+It will help you avoid silly mistakes.

+**1000 times**

+During the tests create/read/update/delete more than once to catch deadlocks, avoid leaky resources and find some hidden bugs.
+For example, the method that should return only one record, returns more than one, or deleting one record in reality deletes more than one.

+**Fake data**

+Imagine that you mistakenly used `int8` in your database, but you are trying to save `int32` instead.
+If you use a constant value during the tests, you probably won't find the issue.
+Therefore, using some random data might help you to discover those problems during the tests.